egilll/tex-linebreak2/docs/README.md

 [Options](#options) are passed the second parameter of this function.

-By default, the library will listen for window resizing (can be turned off with the option `{ updateOnWindowResize: false }`, but it will not listen for dynamic DOM changes.
+The library will listen for window resizing (can be turned off with the option `{ updateOnWindowResize: false }`, but it will not listen for dynamic DOM changes.
 If you alter the DOM in a way that may cause the available space for the paragraph to change, you must call `texLinebreakDOM` again.

+#### Issues

+The library does not support:

+* Floating elements that are nested within the text itself (e.g. `<p>text <FloatingElement> text</p>`)
+* Columns

-### For other types of text
+### Other types of text

 ```js
 import { TexLinebreak } from 'tex-linebreak';